edgexfoundry/edgex-docs/docs_src/design/adr/0026-Common Configuration.md

 ### Specifying the Common Configuration location

-If the `-cp/--configProvider` command line option is used the service will default to pulling the common configuration from a standard path in the Configuration Provider. i.e. `edgex/3.0/common/`
+If the `-cp/--configProvider` command line option is used, the service will default to pulling the common configuration from a standard path in the Configuration Provider. i.e. `edgex/3.0/common/` The `-cp/--configProvider` option assumes the usage of the core-common-config service and cannot be used with the `-cc/--commonConfig` option.

 The new `-cc/--commonConfig` command line option will be added for all services.
 This option will take the URI that specifies where the common configuration is pulled when not using the Configuration Provider.
-If no URI is specified with the option (ie. just `-cc`), the URI will default to the new configuration service's REST API.
+If the `-cc/--commonConfig` option is not specified, the URI will default to the new `core-common-config` service's REST API.
 Authentication will be limited to `basic-auth`.
 In addition, a new environment override variable `EDGEX_COMMON_CONFIG` will be added which allows overriding this new command line option.

 ### Writable Sections